 Chlorag+ard® Intimal Hyperplasia protection in action.

-Chlorag+ard® technology has demonstrated vessel wall protection by reducing phlebitis and intimal hyperplasia and intimal hyperplasia4
+Chlorag+ard® Technology has demonstrated vessel wall protection by reducing phlebitis and intimal hyperplasia4

 Phlebitis and intimal hyperplasia are consequences linked to trauma and/or injury to the vessel wall.
 In response to endothelial injury, smooth muscle cells migrate from the media to the intima and deposit extracellular matrix, causing intimal thickening.
 This reduction in the lumen of the vein may lead to reduced flow, venous occlusion or stenosis22.
 Additional studies suggest that intimal hyperplasia may actually be organized thrombus22.

 - In the upper extremity, the most common causes of venous stenosis are intimal hyperplasia, external compression to the vessel and the placement of central venous catheters23

 - Intimal hyperplasia can be minimized by limiting the extent of endothelial injury24

 Chlorag+ard® Technology works by slowly eluting chlorhexidine over time.
 This action helps to resist platelet adhesion and may suppress release of growth factors such as platelet derived growth factors.
 Chlorag+ard® Technology causes less injury to the vessel wall as evidenced by: